AirBorne04/harmonyhub/README.md

 Thank you for your contribution!

 ## User base
-The library is currently used in the node-red-contribution for harmony by [aietes](https://github.com/Aietes) through some bugs could be discovered and fixed!
+The library is currently used in the [node-red-contrib-harmony](https://github.com/Aietes/node-red-contrib-harmony) by [aietes](https://github.com/Aietes) through which some bugs could be discovered and fixed!

 ## License